Skip to contents

 get_land_sea_mask()

-# Paste your token
+# Paste your own API key

 # Set the path to your land-sea mask